-A Veteran who has accessed the project explains: "I we the world and take part in sport, a career as a personal training instructor really appealed to me.
+A Veteran who has accessed the project explains: "I was a young recruit in the Army, I always wanted to travel the world and take part in sport, a career as a personal training instructor really appealed to me.
 I wish that I had never joined the military.
 My life was destroyed after two years when I was kicked out for being gay.
 I have never felt like I belonged anywhere, nor do I trust others easily.
 Taking part in the project is helping me to build my confidence and slowly learn that not everyone is out to get me, some people are kind and want to help me."